Use Public Relations for your Soul Business

 Keep in mind, that fast is not always better when it comes to the effect of the placement.
 While you can probably arrange an IG LIVE pretty fast, the reach and value of a publication in an Ayurveda or Travel Journal might be a lot higher, even though it takes you longer to get there.
 As with everything in life, balance is key and a mix of short- and long-term measures the solution.

 - Charity event

 - Guest blogging

 1. Build your media list consciously

 Do you regularly listen to podcasts with topics that are relevant to your target group?
-On a weekly basis, are you reading articles in magazines like Elephant Journal or your favorite blog?
+On a weekly basis, are you reading articles in Elephant Journal or your favorite blog?
 Try using this time even more mindfully.
 Research for authors and hosts, take a look at the formats and themes they publish and document all this information in your media list.
 That way you can develop your list step by step and avoid doing it all at the same time.

 If you prefer to work in batches I recommend dedicating at least two to three days or even more to focus on creating your media list.
 The more detailed and accurate, the more successful your press work.

 Make sure your media list is always up to date.
-This is the heart of your PR work.

 2. Establish journalist contacts